TheRensselaerIDEA/campfire-hci-2/README.md

 # campfire-hci-2
 Author: Antonio Fiol-Mahon

-	Extensions to campfire-hci (starting Summer 2018)

-	Contains Several Utilities developed to make using the campfire better
+Extensions to campfire-hci (starting Summer 2018) Contains Several Utilities developed to make using the campfire better
 ___

 ## Getting Started with campfire-hci-2
+The campfire-hci-2 repository consists of several related software packages for working with the campfire, each project has its own README, this document provides a general outline of each package.
 - Ensure NPM is installed before continuing
-- See Additional Dependencies for other required software
+- See Additional Dependencies for other required software if issues arise

 ## Package Descriptions